FormidableLabs/terraform-aws-serverless/README.md

 ## Concepts

-This module allows practical isolation / compartmentalization of privileges within a single AWS account along the folowing axes:
+This module allows practical isolation / compartmentalization of privileges within a single AWS account along the following axes:

 * **Stage/Environment**: An arbitrary environment to isolate -- this module doesn't restrict selection in any way other than there has to be at least one.
 In practice, a good set of choices may be something like `sandbox`, `development`, `staging`, `production`.
 * **IAM Groups**: This module creates/enforces a scheme wherein: